Survivor of indigenous boarding school in Canada recalls painful times - RFI

 The valley was first explored by European fur traders in the early 1800s, but has been home for centuries to the Tk'emlupsemc.

-Withered, but stronger from her suffering, Camille helped set up and now teaches at an elementary school on nearby Powwow trail in Kamloops that upholds her tribe's ancestral traditions.
+Withered, but stronger from her suffering, Camille helped set up and now teaches at an elementary school on nearby Powwow trail in Kamloops that upholds her tribe's ancestral traditions.#photo2

 Its name, Sk'elep, means coyote -- a spiritual guide in indigenous culture.